aligent/magento2-fredhopper-indexer/README.md

 # Aligent Fredhopper Indexer

 ## Overview
-This package is provide indexing of product data, as well as the subsequent exporting of that data to Fredhopper, a merchandising platform.
+This package provides indexing of product data, as well as the subsequent exporting of that data to Fredhopper, a merchandising platform.

 ## Installation
 This package provides 3 related modules, and can be installed via composer: